josephwright/josephwright.github.io/_posts/2010-04-01-building-biblatex-biber-on-windows.md

 build install
 ```

 That's it!
-I'm not quite sure why you have to install `Config::AutoConf` ‘by hand’, but if you don't then `Text::BibTeX` still fails to work.
+I'm not quite sure why you have to install `Config::AutoConf` 'by hand', but if you don't then `Text::BibTeX` still fails to work.
 However, that is almost as easy as on Linux or MacOS 10.6, so everyone should be able to use `biblatex-biber` now.